ucbrise/flor/docs/capture.md

 ## Extracting metrics from captured text

-Captured text stays out of `flor.dataframe()` — it isn't a metric — but FlorDB can read metrics out of it on demand.
-This runs over runs you have already recorded, so there is nothing to turn on and no reason to train again.
-See what it would do to *your* logs first:
+Captured text is not included in `flor.dataframe()` because it is not a metric.
+FlorDB can extract metrics from captured text after a run has finished, so you do not need to enable anything or train again.
+Preview the results against your own logs first:

 ```bash
 python -m flordb capture --preview